 SPARC (Solar Powered Access to Raspberry Computing)

 We’ve been designing and implementing the SPARC program since 2007.
-We use solar-powered, Raspberry Pi computers and digital educational materials (no internet required).
+We use solar-powered, Raspberry Pi computers and offline digital educational materials (no internet required).
 Thanks to the innovative Raspberry Pi’s energy efficiency, affordability, and open-source philosophy, it is the ideal vehicle for addressing Powering Potential’s sustainability goal.

 For the SPARC program, we install: